XML

-Linux, as distributed by Linus Torvalds et al, contains non-Free Software, i.e., software that does not respect your essential freedoms.
+Linux, as distributed by Linus Torvalds et al, contains non-Free Software, i.e., software that does not respect your essential freedoms, and it induces you to install additional non-Free Software that it doesn't contain.

 Freed-ora is a sub-project that prepares and maintains 100% Free RPMs that track Fedora's non-Free kernels.